So you want to get some Kayaks but not sure where or how to store them in your garage well here are your solutions.

 - Easy to install

-- Use of pulley system make it easy to lift up evenly.
+- The pulley system makes it easy to lift up evenly with reduced effort.

 - One person can hoist a canoe, kayak or ladder